awsdocs/aws-ios-developer-guide/doc_source/setup-aws-sdk-for-ios.rst

 =============================================================================

 We recommend using Amazon Cognito as your credential provider to access AWS services from your mobile app.
-Cognito provides a secure mechanism to access AWS services without having to embed credentials in your app.
-To learn more, see :doc:`cognito-auth`.
+Amazon Cognito provides a secure mechanism to access AWS services without having to embed credentials in your app.
+To learn more, see :doc:`cognito-auth-aws-identity-for-ios`.

 Alternatively, you can use `AWS Identity and Access Management <http://aws.amazon.com/iam/>`_ (IAM).
 If you choose IAM, ensure that your role's policy is minimally scoped